There are so many ways to use these Easy Candied Pecans… a crunchy cocktail nibble, fabulous salad topping, awesome hostess gifts…

 You might want to make a double batch as these candied pecans tend to disappear quickly.
 Each time I’ve made them, I’ve promised myself that I would just nibble on one or two as I’ve packed them up, but I’ve found them almost impossible to resist!

 The preparation method is simple and, at the same time, unique.
-Pecans are briefly toasted in a sauté pan, them combined with a mixture of sugar, cinnamon, salt and water.
+Pecans are briefly toasted in a sauté pan, then combined with a mixture of sugar, cinnamon, salt and water.
 After a few minutes, the sugar will begin to melt and coat the pecans.
 Keep stirring and the pecans will take on a shiny glaze.
 At this point, you have just a few minutes left as the nuts take on a beautiful mahogany hue.
 That’s it!

 Want to see how it’s done?
 We created a short video to show you the easy process.